witold-gawlowski/octet/README.md

 I have tracked the progress of the project in "outline" file available [here](https://github.com/witold-gawlowski/octet/blob/Intro_to_game_programming_1/octet/src/projects/my_chamber/Concept/Outline.txt).

 ## Player-box interaction
-I the box grid is an array that stores the index of a box occupying a given position.
+Box grid is an array that stores the index of a box occupying a given position.
 When players trys to walk over it, the function move_box with boxes index is called triggering all necessary changes.

 ## Visual feedback for leaks.